muhlba91/homelab-home-cluster-applications/README.md

 #### Notes: Backup and Restore

-Home Assistant related backup and restore is currently handled via S3 backups.
+Home Assistant related backup and restore is handled via S3 backups.

 The following services implement an `initContainer` as well as a nightly `CronJob` to backup data to an S3 bucket.
 If no data is found in the Persistent Volume yet, the data from will be retrieved and copied over which results in a full restore.